MSC Flaminia: 2012 fire

-On 14 July 2012, a fire in hold 4 caused an explosion aboard MSC Flaminia while the ship was underway from Charleston, South Carolina to Antwerp, Belgium, forcing the crew to abandon the ship some 1000 nmi from nearest land in the middle of the Atlantic Ocean.
+On 14 July 2012, a fire in hold 4 caused an explosion aboard MSC Flaminia while the ship was underway from Charleston, South Carolina US to Antwerp, Belgium, forcing the crew to abandon the ship some 1000 nmi from nearest land in the middle of the Atlantic Ocean.
 Her Majesty's Coastguard received a distress signal at 10:07 (UTC (GMT)) and broadcast an alert to all vessels in the area.
 DS Crown, a German-owned, Bahamas-flagged oil tanker en route from Halifax, Nova Scotia, Canada to Falmouth, Cornwall, United Kingdom, was the first to arrive at the scene and rescue 22 crew members and two passengers from a lifeboat and a liferaft.
 One crewman remains missing and is presumed dead.
 The ship's first officer died on DS Crown shortly after being taken aboard from burns he had sustained while fighting the fire.
 On 8 October, another seriously injured crew member of MSC Flaminia died in a specialist hospital for burn wounds in Portugal.
 A number of containers were also lost overboard.